 It's important to keep learning about the business in general and the particular market that you are in.
 Stay up to date with what shows, films and plays are casting as well as entertainment news.
 Stay in acting classes as much as you can.
 Also take time to cultivate your hobbies and interests outside of acting to keep your life well rounded and full.

 10. Have Patience

 One last interesting thing is that you might have to grow into your best casting.
 For example, in my market there is not a lot of commercial work for kids.
 There is a lot more work for young moms.
 Once I reached a certain age it seemed like I started getting cast a lot in this particular role for commercials.
 For a long time I really didn't look like I would have any children (even though I have three) and as I got older things started to open up.
 Some people hit their casting in their early 20's and some do better when they are older.
 There are so many factors such as what look is in style, to what types of TV shows, movies, and plays are making it into production.
-Right now diversity is something that is very desirable on the acting scene.
+Right now diversity is something that is very desirable when it comes to casting.

 11. Create your own work